 Matt has worked closely with community organisations throughout his life in what is now known as the seat of Burt in Perth's south eastern suburbs.
 He continues to strive to “change the story” in the area.

 In both of these areas he focuses on building job opportunities as well as supporting businesses in an effort to provide much needed employment opportunities and growth for our nation.

 Prior to taking on his portfolio responsibilities, Matt served on a wide range of committees including the House of Representatives standing committee on Economics, Agriculture and Water Resources and the Parliamentary Joint Committee on Corporations and Financial Services.

 Before Federal Politics Matt worked with a leading international law firm in Perth.
 He specialised in corporate crime including regulatory work, anti-bribery and corruption.
 Prior to this Matt worked as a Federal Prosecutor, prosecuting corporate crime.

-Throughout his legal career Matt worked alongside various organisations to benefit the community including Starick services, he served as the President of the Law Society of Western Australia and the director of the Law Council of Australia and Chairperson of Law Access.
+Throughout his legal career Matt worked alongside various organisations to benefit the community including as Chairperson of Starick Services, President of the Law Society of Western Australia, a Director of the Law Council of Australia and Chairperson of Law Access.

 Through these roles Matt has fought for better access to justice for all Australians, especially those that can’t afford it.
-Matt is married to his wife Annabel, who he met while studying Law at university and shortly after the 2016 Federal Election they welcomed their first son into the world.
+Matt is married to his wife Annabel, who he met at university, they have two young boys.